I get this question very often – “Why doesn’t Indiahikes run the Chadar or Stok Kangri treks?”

 It took a while for the matter to end.
 We already had registrations for Chadar in January 2015.
 We had to call those batches off and refund trekkers.
 But in hindsight, it was the best thing to do.

 True, it is a big loss for the trekking community.
-If Indiahikes was still in Ladakh, trails there would have been much cleaner, trekking would be more organised, the economy would have improved.
+If Indiahikes was still in Ladakh, trails there would have been much cleaner, trekking would be more organised, and the economy would have improved.
 “Ladakh is extremely beautiful.
 As pretty as Kashmir in its own way.
 But we will never work there as long as such cartels exist,” says Arjun.

 After exiting Chadar, Indiahikes went on to open up six more winter treks.
 As you read this our teams in Uttarakhand and Sandakphu are gearing up for an adventurous winter season.